 Anti-Sex Work Feminists have a (deadly) listening problem: a problem listening to the people whose lives and livelihoods have been made economically and socially precarious by the state and made subject to daily violence by its carceral arm.
 In this conversation, we hear from incisive thinkers, advocates, and practitioners writing about and working in the sex work industry on the existential threat posed by this movement and the embrace of anti-sex work rhetoric by lawmakers and progressive movements alike.

-From the Christian Right institutions intent on dehumanizing Trans people to the exclusionary and anti-democratic radical feminists touting a narrow and violent definition of who feminism is for to mainstream women’s and feminist organizations that differentiate between sex work and other forms of labor under extractive capitalism and, finally, to the Republican and Democratic lawmakers systematically depriving sex workers of safe access to their livelihoods; we delve into the harms posed by these actors and the strategies of resistance rooted in safety, empowerment, and structural alternatives to policing.
+From the A movement that emerged in the 1970s encompassing a wide swath of conservative Catholicism and Protestant evangelicalism.
+Learn more institutions intent on dehumanizing Trans people to the exclusionary and anti-democratic radical feminists touting a narrow and violent definition of who feminism is for to mainstream women’s and feminist organizations that differentiate between sex work and other forms of labor under extractive capitalism and, finally, to the Republican and Democratic lawmakers systematically depriving sex workers of safe access to their livelihoods; we delve into the harms posed by these actors and the strategies of resistance rooted in safety, empowerment, and structural alternatives to policing.

 This webinar is the third of four in PRA’s ongoing series Subverting State Violence.